robertangeles/repo-ai-prompts/write-tweet.md

 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not output warnings or notes—just the output requested.
+- Maximise 300 characters for each tweets.
+- Generate fourteen tweets about these topics, ensuring each one captures Paul Graham's writing style.
+- Focus on providing insightful, thought-provoking content that hasn't been published before that might challenge common assumptions or offer a fresh unique perspective.

 The topics for your tweets will be diversified accross:
 - Artificial Intelligence